AIoT-Group-UoP/IoT-Course-AIoT-project/README.md

 * Announcement date: **10 April, 2025, 23:00**
 * Delivery Date: **30 June, 2025, 23:59**
 * Grade: **5**
+* You can submit that you are interested in this project until **16 May, 2025**.
+* The repository will be publicly available until **22:00 on 18 May 2025**.
+Thus, those who choose this project will have to download the announcement locally on their computer.

 ## Project Description